Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • checking the general condition of the injured person – after a fracture, shock may develop.
 [24]

-Physical therapy and rehabilitation
+Physical therapy & rehabilitation

-Rehabilitation for fracture
+Rehabilitation for fractures

-The goal of rehabilitation is to fully restore mobility and momentum.
+The goal of rehabilitation is to fully restore mobility and movement.
 Specific exercises and type of physical therapy will be recommended by the physiotherapist.
 The length of rehabilitation depends on the type of fracture and the age of the patient.
 [26]

 Treatment of fractures can be supported by a balanced diet rich in calcium, protein and vitamin D.